-To account for the sample variance of the simulated volumes, we follow an approach that builds upon the method originally proposed by \cite{trenti08} to obtain the LF from the combination of observational data with different depths.
-Briefly, we fit the LF data from the two simulations with exactly the same shape but (slightly) different normalisation factors that can be written as $\mathrm{log} \, \phi_{*, j} = \mathrm{log} \, \phi_{*} + \Delta_{j}$, where $\phi_*$ represents the `cosmic' normalization and $\Delta_{j}$ is the correction due to sample variance in the $j^\mathrm{th}$ simulation.
-We impose independent Gaussian priors on each $\Delta_j$, i.e., $\Delta_{j} \sim \mathcal{N}(0,(\sigma_{\mathrm{v}, \, j} / \ln 10 )^2)$, where $\sigma^2_{\mathrm{v}, \, j}$ is the sample variance of the overdensity within the respective simulation volume.
-The latter is estimated from the calculations presented in \cite{sommerville04}, considering the halo mass bin that gives the dominant contribution to the counts of emitters around $L_*$.
-We adopt (broad) flat priors on all other parameters.
+To account for the sample variance of the simulated volumes, we followed an approach that builds upon the method originally proposed by \cite{trenti08} to obtain the LF from the combination of observational data with different depths.
+Briefly, we fitted the LF data from the two simulations with exactly the same shape but (slightly) different normalisation factors that can be written as $\mathrm{log} \, \phi_{*, j} = \mathrm{log} \, \phi_{*} + \Delta_{j}$, where $\phi_*$ represents the `cosmic' normalisation and $\Delta_{j}$ is the correction due to sample variance in the $j^\mathrm{th}$ simulation.
+We imposed independent Gaussian priors on each $\Delta_j$.
+In other words, $\Delta_{j} \sim \mathcal{N}(0,(\sigma_{\mathrm{v}, \, j} / \ln 10 )^2)$, where $\sigma^2_{\mathrm{v}, \, j}$ is the sample variance of the overdensity within the respective simulation volume.
+The latter was estimated from the calculations presented in \cite{sommerville04}, considering the halo mass bin that gives the dominant contribution to the counts of emitters around $L_*$.
+We adopted (broad) flat priors on all other parameters.

 As an example, we show in Appendix~\ref{sec:schechter}, the resulting posterior distribution for the DPL fit at $z=3$.
 In what follows, we present results obtained after marginalising the posterior distributions over the parameters, $\Delta_j$.